 ▸ Fourth, religious influences are embedded in cultures and not separable from other forms of human expression.

-The Utah 3Rs Project recognizes that individuals and communities construct their religious identities in complex ways.
-Special advisor to the Foundation for Religious Literacy, Benjamin P. Marcus, notes that studying “religious identity development” requires recognition of the historical, political, geographic, and economic factors that shape the beliefs people hold, the behaviors they exhibit, and their membership within multiple intersecting communities.
+The Utah 3Rs Project recognizes that individuals and communities engage religiously in complex ways.
+Special advisor to the Foundation for Religious Literacy, Benjamin P. Marcus, notes that studying religious engagement (or religious non-engagement) requires recognition of the historical, political, geographic, and economic factors that shape the beliefs people hold, the behaviors they exhibit, and their membership within multiple intersecting communities.